Huh/TWS-R-Workshop/README.md

 # TWS-R-Workshop
-A progressive build of a Shiny application to simulate and fit linear models.
+A progressive build of a Shiny application to simulate and fit linear models (folders Shiny 1-5) and a markdown document detailing how to download and manipulate a SNODAS raster (SpatialDownload_Markdown).

 A link to the Shiny5 application can be found at: [popr.cfc.umt.edu](popr.cfc.umt.edu)